-March 2018 Events
+September 2018 Events

 TBMC BOARD MEETING

-The next board meeting will take place Wednesday, March 14th, 2018, from 5:30 to about 6:30 PM at the Tubac Buddhist Meditation Center.
+The next board meeting will take place Wednesday, September 13, from 5:30 pm to 6:30 pm at the TubacBuddhist Meditation Center.